 b.
 Planted a vineyard: This parable had more than a cultural connection; it was also rooted in the Old Testament.
 Jesus’ first listeners would remember that the vineyard was used in the Old Testament as a picture of Israel (Isaiah 5:1-7).
 In this parable, the tenants (the vinedressers) represented the religious leaders among the Jewish people.

 c.
 Leased it to vinedressers: The vinedressers didn’t buy the vineyard, and they did not make it.
-They were allowed to work it by a generous owner – yet they turned against the owner, and would one day would answer for their rebellion.
+They were allowed to work it by a generous owner – yet they turned against the owner, and one day they would answer for their rebellion..

 i.
 This parable tells us that God, the owner of all, that He is more patient with rebels than we would ever be, and that there will be a final day of reckoning.

 d.
 What shall I do?
 I will send my beloved son: The owner of the vineyard repeatedly tried to receive what was rightfully His from the vineyard and those who worked it.
 They rejected each of the three servants he sent to receive what was due to him, so finally he sent his beloved son, thinking “Probably they will respect him.”